30th Mar, 2020

 Explicit expectations: Leaders themselves express certain outcomes based on their role and job description.
 It could be something like strategy, execution, fiscal responsibility, and so on.

-There was a survey conducted on identifying leaders who meet or exceed the expectations.
-People are asked to identify extraordinary leaders with whom they have worked with.
+There was a survey conducted on identifying leaders who meet or exceed expectations.
+People are asked to identify extraordinary leaders with whom they have worked.
 People cannot identify more than one or two leaders as the bar for leadership is set too high.
 The expectations are set in such a way that only 5 to 10% of the leaders do meet them keeping the promises.

 source: Mastering Leadership: An Integrated Framework for Breakthrough Performance and Extraordinary Business Results Book by Robert J. Anderson and William A. Adams